flexera-public/policy_templates/security/storage/google/public_buckets/README.md

 ### Google Open Buckets Policy Template

 **What it does**
 This Policy Template will check your account for Google Cloud Storage buckets with public permission.
-It takes the following parameter:
+It takes the following parameters:
 - `Email address to send escalation emails to` - Email to alert when it finds s3 buckets that meet the criteria
 - `Google Cloud Project` - The Google Cloud Project to run this policy against.